flutter/website/src/docs/cookbook/design/snackbars.md

   appBar: AppBar(
     title: Text('SnackBar Demo'),
   ),
-  body: SnackBarPage(), // We'll fill this in below!
+  body: SnackBarPage(), // You'll fill this in below!
 );
 ```

 ## 2. Display a `SnackBar`

-With the `Scaffold` in place, we can display a `SnackBar`!
-First, we need to
+With the `Scaffold` in place, you can display a `SnackBar`!
+First, you need to
 create a `SnackBar`, then display it using the `Scaffold`.

 <!-- skip -->